apnorton/math/README.md

 This is my repository of Math-related Java code.
 It is a package that can be imported.

-See the `docs` folder for Doxygen-generated documentation that lists all current features.
+See the `docs` folder for JavaDoc-generated documentation that lists all current features.
+To use the documentation, you must have internet connection; currently, the documentation relies on connectivity to the MathJax website to render mathematical forumlae.
+I will fix this, it's just not on the top of my priority list right now.

 Sequences
 ---------